subhojeet-chowdhury/SpeakType/README.md

 3. Speak normally
 4. Release the keys.
 Your text will instantly stream into the field perfectly formatted!

-### 4. Logs and Troubleshooting
+### 3. Logs and Troubleshooting
-The Rust daemon writes daily rolling logs to `core/logs/speaktype.log.*`.
+The Rust daemon writes daily rolling logs to `logs/speaktype.log.*`.
 If the daemon fails to start or a hotkey press is ignored, check these logs for detailed error messages.
+Background services log to `logs/whisper.log` and `logs/cleanup.log`.

 ---
 *Built with Rust, Python, and a lot of caffeine.*